Kim Kardashian Flaunts Famous Curves In Her New ‘Shape-Enhancing’ Underwear

 “I want this so bad is it available in my country????” a fan asked.

-As Cosmopolitan reported, Kim Kardashian officially launched on Tuesday a cotton collection for Skims, which includes lounge pieces, bras, and underwear.
+As Cosmopolitan reported, Kim officially launched on Tuesday a cotton collection for Skims, which includes lounge pieces, bras, and underwear.
 The Keeping Up with the Kardashians star had been teasing items for the collection for a little bit, the report continued.

 Kim K launched Skims in September.
-Its first collection almost sold out right after its release, which means Kim K made $2 million almost right away, according to Cosmopolitan.
+Its first collection almost sold out right after its release, which means she made $2 million almost right away, according to Cosmopolitan.

 View this post on Instagram